envicutor/drafts/component.rst

 SubmissionMessages
 ==================

-Notifying the Worker components about the arrival of a new request.
+Receiving messages from the RequestHandler and allowing the Worker components to view them.

 SubmissionHeathChecker
 ======================

 Checking the health of the Worker components by checking a timestamp that the Worker constantly updates on submissions.
-If it is too old, the SubmissionHeathChecker assumes the Worker failed to process the submission.
+If it is too old, the SubmissionHeathChecker assumes the Worker failed to process the submission and sends a new message about the submission to the SubmissionMessages component.

 Worker
 ======

-Processing the submissions in the SubmissionStore after receiving a notification about it and sends messages to the build messages to request that the dependencies be installed in the cache.
+Fetching the submission from the SubmissionStore component after receiving a notification about it, sending messages to the BuildMessages component to request that the dependencies be installed in the cache and processing the submission.

 Cache
 =====

-Storing the dependencies as nix packages.
+Storing the dependencies as nix packages and being available for mount while processing submissions.

 BuildMessages
 =============

-Notifying the CacheBuilder about the arrival of a build request.
+Receiving messages from the Worker component and allowing the CacheBuilder component to view them.

 BuildStore
 ==========